Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 # Learn NX Open and Adaptive Machining technique from egg engraving
-This is a fictional attempt to unlock the secrets of magical CNC egg carving:
+This is a fictional attempt to unlock the secrets of magical CNC egg engraving

 Click the picture below to see the movie from TTL: